 - DuoClean Technology: Dual brushroll system deep-cleans carpets and directly engages floors for a polished look.

 - Self-Cleaning Brushroll Technology: The vacuum that deep-cleans now cleans itself.
 The self-cleaning brushroll delivers...

 Do you have three kids and six pets?
 You need the APEX Duo Clean.
 This model is a full-sized vacuum with the capacity to handle anything you might throw at it.
 In a pinch, you might even convince it to babysit the kids for you.

 - ION power pack: removable, rechargeable lithium-ion battery

 - MultiFLEX Technology provides flexible reach for under furniture and freestanding, compact storage

 - Duo Clean Technology features a bristle brush to deep clean carpets and an additional soft brush roll to pull in larger...

 Is there barely room in your living space for you, let alone a vacuum?
 We recommend the ION X40 Duo Clean.
 During our Shark Duo Clean review, we found this one had such a low profile we nearly lost it in the office.

-- Duo clean technology is a dual brush roll system designed to deep clean carpets and directly engage floors
+- DUOCLEAN TECHNOLOGY: a dual-brushroll system designed to deep-clean carpets and directly engage floors for a polished...

 Do you need a vacuum that could win an Olympic event in speed cleaning?
 We recommend the Duo Clean Powered Lift-Away Speed.
 This one is made to come apart and go back together in a flash so you can clean everything in the house in record time.